Real Name | Patrick James "Pat" Riley |

 - Wondering what Pat Riley's full name is?
 Pat Riley's full name is Patrick James "Pat" Riley

-- Pat Riley is a(n) Team president, Former basketballer/Basketball Coach
+- Pat Riley works as a(n) Team president, Former basketballer/Basketball Coach

 - Pat Riley was born on 1945-3-20

-- Which college/university did Pat Riley go to?
-Pat Riley went to University of Kentucky, Schenectady High School
+- Which school did Pat Riley go to?
+Pat Riley attended University of Kentucky, Schenectady High School

 - Pat Riley kids names are Elizabeth, James